ningweinw/iengage/project-files/case-study/Data and AI/Data Integration and Analysis.md

 ---
 layout: default
-title:  "Building an Internal Chatbot"
+title:  "Data Integration and Analysis -Synapse and Fabrics"
 category: "Case Study"
 sub-category: "Data and AI"
 courses: [DP-203]
 ---
-# Data Integration and Analysis with Synapse and Fabrics
+# Data Integration and Analysis with Azure Synapse and Data Fabrics

 ## Introduction
 In the bustling city of Dataville, a team of data scientists at the company DataQuest is on a mission to unlock the secrets of their vast data landscape.
 They have recently adopted Azure Data Fabrics to seamlessly integrate their diverse data sources and Azure Synapse to analyze and gain insights from their data.